Project Scorpio specs unveiled: The next Xbox has serious power

 Watch Eurogamer's full reveal of the specs below.

+Larry "Major Nelson" Hryb, director of programming for Xbox Live, posted about the reveal, including a high-res image of the Project Scorpio system-on-a-chip.

-Microsoft will be revealing Project Scorpio in full at its E3 press conference in June.
+Microsoft will be revealing the new console in full at its E3 press conference in June.